digitalbricklayer/techteapotcom/src/content/posts/an-exploration-of-open-core-licensing-in-network-management.md

 One of the most difficult balancing acts for product managers of open core products is [knowing which features should go into the community product and which should go into the enterprise product]({{< ref "/posts/a-real-world-example-of-the-problems-with-open-core-software.md">}}).

-Does having an open core strategy mean that there are features that will never appear in the <em>community</em> product?
-Does the requirement to provide sufficient leverage to the sales VP provide an artificial ceiling for the functionality of the <em>community</em> product?
+Does having an open core strategy mean that there are features that will never appear in the *community* product?
+Does the requirement to provide sufficient leverage to the sales VP provide an artificial ceiling for the functionality of the *community* product?

-In a fully functioning open source eco-system, the community would tend to close the gap between the <em>community</em> product and the <em>enterprise</em> product.
-Plainly an open core company is not going to be very comfortable with the value proposition of the <em>enterprise</em> product being undermined by the community.
+In a fully functioning open source eco-system, the community would tend to close the gap between the *community* product and the *enterprise* product.
+Plainly an open core company is not going to be very comfortable with the value proposition of the *enterprise* product being undermined by the community.

 ### Community contributions in an open core world